mxsgrs/WebApiStarterPack/ReadMe.md

 docker run -p 1433:1433 --name starterdb -d mxsgrs/starterdb:v1.0.0
 ```

-When creating a new migration, corresponding SQL script needs to be generated so when a new Docker image of the database
+When creating a new migration, corresponding **SQL script needs to be generated** so when a new Docker image of the database
-is built, the latest migration is included.
+is built, the **latest migration is included**.
 Use this command for generating a script based on migrations.

 ```bash
 dotnet ef migrations script --output ./Migrations/Script.sql